British Stammering Association

 The British Stammering Association (BSA), trading as Stamma (styled "STAMMA") since 2019, is a national membership organisation in the United Kingdom for adults and children who stammer, their friends and families, speech and language therapists and other professionals.
 It became a charity in 1978 and is based in London.
 The mission of the charity is to support anyone who stammers in the UK and tackle the stigma, ignorance and discrimination that people who stammer face so that they can live their lives in full and with dignity.
 It describes stammering as a neurological condition and estimates that up to 3% of adults in the UK have a stammer.

 Organisation

 The association's chief executive, since June 2018, is Jane Powell.
 The chair, since 2024, is Roger Pim.

 President and patrons

+Stamma's patrons are: broadcaster and former MP Ed Balls, former Scotland international rugby captain Kelly Brown, osteopath James Davies, Dame Margaret Drabble DBE, David Mitchell, author of Black Swan Green, actor, rapper and podcaster Scroobius Pip, entrepreneur and broadcaster Arwel Richards, novelist, poet, playwright and presenter Owen Sheers, sports and entertainnent agent Jon Smith, author Hannah Tovey and Baroness Whitaker.

+Previous patrons have included Nicholas Parsons CBE and Jonathan Miller, both now deceased.
 The organisation's president was Brian Dodsworth, who died in 2021.

-Stamma's patrons are: broadcaster and former MP Ed Balls, former Scotland international rugby captain Kelly Brown, author Jonty Claypole, Dame Margaret Drabble DBE, former MP and MSP John McAllion, David Mitchell, author of Black Swan Green, actor, rapper and podcaster Scroobius Pip, Arwel Richards, novelist, poet, playwright and presenter Owen Sheers, Jon Smith and Baroness Whitaker.

-Previous patrons have included Nicholas Parsons CBE and Jonathan Miller, both now deceased.

 International links

-The British Stammering Association is a member of the European League of Stuttering Associations and the International Stuttering Association.
+The organisation is a member of the European League of Stuttering Associations and the International Stuttering Association.
 At its World Congress in Brazil, the International Fluency Association awarded the IFA Consumer Award of Distinction 2009 to the British Stammering Association.